ctrl-exec - Security Operations

 Operational signals worth alerting on:

 • All agents returning ACTION=serial-reject simultaneously after a rotation indicates the rotation broadcast failed or was corrupted.
-Run ctrl-exec serial-status and ctrl-exec rotate-cert immediately.
+Run ced serial-status and ced rotate-cert immediately.

 cert_overlap_days calibration